l-plan/trix_on_rails/README.md

 ## Dependency

-The Trix -project is created with ruby 2.1.2, TrixOnRails was build using ruby 2.2.2.
+The Trix -project is currently (0.11.1) created with ruby 2.3.1, TrixOnRails was build using ruby 2.3.2.
-This gem depends on mysql2 and rails5.
-Just for fun.
+The development- and test- environment of this gem depends on mysql2 and rails 5.1.
+Why?
+Since rails removerd the jQuery-dependency, I want to find out where this is bringing me...

 ## Installation